cisco/cisco-network-puppet-module/README.md

 ##### `mtu`
 Maximum Trasnmission Unit size for frames received and sent on the specified interface.
 Valid value is an integer.

 --
+### Type: `network_trunk`

+Manages a puppet netdev_stdlib Network Trunk.
+It should be noted that while the NetDev stdlib has certain specified accepted parameters these may not be applicable to different network devices.
+For example, certain Cisco devices only use dot1q encapsulation, and therefore other values will cause errors.

+#### Parameters

+###### `name`
+The switch interface name.
+Valid value is a string.

+###### `encapsulation`
+The vlan-tagging encapsulation protocol, usually dot1q.
+Valid values are 'dot1q', 'isl', 'negotiate' and 'none'.
+Cisco devices use dot1q encapsulation.

+###### `mode`
+The L2 interface mode, enables or disables trunking.
+Valid values are 'access', 'trunk', 'dynamic_auto', and 'dynamic_desirable'.
+The mode on a Cisco device will always be 'trunk'.

+###### `untagged_vlan`
+VLAN used for untagged VLAN traffic. a.k.a Native VLAN.
+Values must be in range of 1 to 4095.

+###### `tagged_vlans`
+Array of VLAN names used for tagged packets.
+Values must be in range of 1 to 4095.

+###### `pruned_vlans`
+Array of VLAN ID numbers used for VLAN pruning.
+Values must be in range of 1 to 4095.
+Cisco do not implement the concept of pruned vlans.

+--
 ### Type: cisco_interface_ospf